5 Tips to Avoid Emotional Investing

 Block out the noise

 The media’s job is to report news in an entertaining way.
 Reacting to major news in the stock market is common and can easily backfire because your initial reaction is almost always emotional.
 For many people, the news causes us to react impulsively, both positively and negatively.
 It should be a source of information, but the news should not be the basis for making all your investment decisions.

 Consult with professionals

 Blindly following what others are doing can be a big mistake.
 The pitfall with ‘following the herd’ is that once you see others having success in doing something, you believe that you can, too.
 When it comes to investing, once you decide to get in on the action on something you see being touted in the media, it’s usually too late.
-Make sure your decisions are aligning with your goals, not necessarily what others are doing.
+Make sure your decisions are aligned with your goals, not necessarily what others are doing.

 Your hard-earned money deserves to be invested according to sound processes.
 Focus on your long-term goals, create a balanced and diversified portfolio, and taper emotional responses to help you navigate the ever-changing marketplace.
 Utilizing an experienced financial team who is focused on your goals can help reduce your worry during times of volatility.
 You can take comfort in knowing a team of professionals is monitoring your investments, but they can also be a sounding board to discuss your concerns as they arise instead of making rash decisions.

+We’ve aligned your investment strategy with your goals, time horizon, and risk tolerance and have built your portfolio anticipating that there will be good times and bad.
+If you find yourself thinking “this time, it’s different,” please reach out as soon as possible.
+It’s important that you feel comfortable with our approach and we’d be happy to talk with you.
 Brentwood Financial Advisors is here to help you with your financial needs.
 Our range of services and experienced advisors are dedicated to help you reach your financial goals and attain your desired future.

 Contact us today to learn more about our dedicated and personal approach.